neondatabase/website/content/docs/reference/cli-set-context.md

 You can now use any command that would normally require an additional `--project-id` or `branch` parameter and the command will default to this context.

 <Admonition type="note">
-Neon does not savea any confidential information to the context file (for example, auth tokens).
+Neon does not save any confidential information to the context file (for example, auth tokens).
 You can safely commit this file to your repository or share with others.
 </Admonition>